juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 save. </br>

 IF play a 96Khz file and PulseAudio is forced to 44.1 (default) or 48Khz, </br>
-VLC SampleRateConverter does Not work Downwards. </br>
+VLC SampleRateConverter does Not work, </br>
 but works upwards ok. </br>

 $ pulseaudio - -kill </br>